 As the name implies, Freedom sets you free from distractions.
 And it does this by blocking distracting apps and websites so you can zero in on what matters.

-If you find yourself wandering off to check your notifications on Twitter or how many “likes” and “comments” your recently uploaded photo has gathered on Instagram, we advise that you use Freedom.
+Suppose you find yourself wandering off to check your notifications on Twitter or how many “likes” and “comments” your recently uploaded photo has gathered on Instagram.
+In that case, we advise that you use Freedom.
 It can help block off distractions, thus boosting your productivity.

 - Unlimited session and devices